-The Bonn region has received 1.43 billion Euro from the Federal Republic to enable it to compensate for the move to Berlin by creating and attracting new qualified jobs to the city.
-The agreement runs for a ten-year period, expiring in 2004.
+The Bonn region has received 1.43 Billion euros from the Federal Republic to enable it to compensate for the move to Berlin by creating and attracting new qualified jobs to the city.
+The agreement runs for a ten years period, expiring in 2004.

-820 million Euro for science, research, technology, and education
+820 million euros for science, research, technology and education

 Most of the money from the compensation fund is invested into building up Bonn as a "region of science and research".